-Steve Igoe, Senior Independent Director, Chair of Audit Committee and Chair of Safety Management Assurance Committee projects, financial services, human resources, IT services, learning services, strategic policy & planning, and facilities management.
-He is also a director of a number of Edge Hill's commercial enterprises.
+Steve Igoe, Senior Independent Director, Chair of Audit Committee and Chair of Safety Management Assurance Committee commercial enterprises.

 Steve was appointed as non-executive director / senior independent director in October 2018 and brings a wealth of experience to the Trust.
 He was previously a Non-Executive Director and Senior Independent Director at Alder Hey Children's NHS Foundation Trust.